AvaloniaUI/AvaloniaVSCode/CONTRIBUTING.md

 ## How to contribute

-1. Create a new issues or use the existing to contribute
+1. Create a new issues or use the existing to contribute (assign it yourself)
 2. Create a new brach for the issue
 3. Send the PR with description